 То Do this View the release notes for Flashback3/FlashbackHD DVRs Click any version number that starts with a 3.
 View the release notes for Flashback2 DVRs Click any version number that starts with a 2.
+View the release notes for Focus H1 DVRs Click any version number that starts with a 2 and has a file name that begins with H1 .
 View the release notes for BodyVISION DVRs Click any version number that starts with a 1 and has a file name that begins with BodyVision .
 View the release notes for BWX-100 DVRs Click any version number that starts with a 1 and has a file name that begins with BV .